 Professional Associations and Memberships

-- Coordinated Advice & Referral Program for Legal Services (CARPLS) - Secretary
+- Coordinated Advice & Referral Program for Legal Services (CARPLS) - Chair

 - Illinois~United States (2016)

-- Loyola University Chicago Graduate School of Business (MBA) (2016)
+- Loyola University Chicago, Quinlan School of Business (MBA) (2016)

 - Author, What’s in a Name: How a Misnomer in a Summons Can Impact a Plaintiff’s Suit, Civil Litigation Flashpoints, Illinois Institute for Continuing Legal Education, April 2019